thephez/docs-platform/docs/explanations/dpns.md

 ## Details

+Given the DNS-compatible nature of DPNS, all DPNS names are technically domain names and are registered under a top-level DPNS domain (`.dash`).
+Some applications may abstract the top-level domain away, but it is important to be aware that it exists.

 ### Name Registration Process

-> 📘
->
-> Given the DNS-compatible nature of DPNS, all DPNS names are technically domain names and are registered under a top-level DPNS domain (`.dash`).
-Some applications may abstract the top-level domain away, but it is important to be aware that it exists.

 To prevent [front-running](https://en.wikipedia.org/wiki/Domain_name_front_running), name registration is split into a two phase process consisting of: